-Many breast cancer survivors worry about cancer returningApril 20th, 2012 in Cancer /
+Many breast cancer survivors worry about cancer returningApril 20, 2012 in Medicine & Health / Cancer

 "Cancer worry" is the fear that cancer will return, said researchers at Moffitt Cancer Center who studied cancer worry among breast cancer survivors and published their findings in Psycho-Oncology.
 They found that even three years after successful treatment, two-thirds of the 202 breast cancer survivors who participated in their study said they had "a moderate level of worry."